jonatha1992/Hash/flask_app/README.md

 This simple Flask application mimics the basic hashing functionality of the original Windows Forms application.
 Users can upload multiple files and the server will compute a SHA-1 hash for each file and display summary statistics.

+After hashing, a CSV report can be downloaded with all computed values.

 ## Setup

 1. Create a virtual environment (optional):